Inferring three-nucleon couplings from multi-messenger neutron-star observations

 The second step is to solve the TOV equations and the equation for the quadrupolar tidal perturbation in order to calculate neutron star observables.
 This process takes only $\mathcal{O}(1)$ seconds for each EOS sample.
 This computational cost, while far cheaper than the MBPT calculations, remains a significant hurdle in Bayesian inference frameworks.
-To overcome the hurdle we follow the approach of Reed \emph{et al.}\autocite{Reed:2024urq} and use an ensemble of feed-forward neural networks\autocite{scikit-learn} to emulate solutions to the stellar structure equations.
-To generate training and validation data, we first sample a set of 200,000 model parameters from their uniform priors and generate the neutron-star EOS for each EOS model.
-During this process, we employ the PMM to calculate the corresponding EOSs of neutron matter for the various draws for $c_1$ and $c_3$ and use the meta- and sound-speed models as described above.
+To overcome the hurdle we follow the approach of Reed et al.\autocite{Reed:2024urq} and use an ensemble of feed-forward neural networks\autocite{scikit-learn} to emulate solutions to the stellar structure equations.
+To generate training and validation data, we first sample a set of 200,000 model parameters from their uniform priors and generate the neutron star EOS for each EOS model.
+During this process, we employ the PMM to calculate the corresponding EOSs of neutron matter for the various draws for $c_1$ and $c_3$ and use the meta- and sound-speed models for the neutron star EOSs.
 For each of the 200,000 EOS models, we solve the TOV equations using a high-fidelity solver.
-The resulting data is then used to train the neural-network emulator, since each sample corresponds to a well-defined input (the EOS model parameters) and output (the neutron-star tidal deformabilities).
+The resulting data is then used to train the neural-network emulator, since each sample corresponds to a well-defined input (the EOS model parameters) and output (the neutron star tidal deformabilities).
 In this work, the neural-network emulator is only used to predict the $\Lambda$-$M$ curve and not the $M$-$R$ curve.
 The latter does not require an emulator as we perform significantly fewer calculations of this quantity.